 I made ours a southwestern-style burger, so I used a blend of cumin, cayenne, chili powder, and black pepper.

 The Cotija was so good in here too.
 You could also use a Monterrey or even a cheddar if you prefer.

 The finished beans.
 You will want to make sure they are pretty dry, but not totally dry.

+Allow cooling slightly then add to the food processor.
 Don’t pulse too much, you still want chunks in your burgers.